KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

       - Any internal servers, e.g., SQL Servers and AD DC, hosting and serving information which is destined to be consumed by internal resources only.
       - Security Tools, including the SIEM/XDR/Monitoring tools.
   3. **End Users**: The last zone will be for the End Users, where typical workstation VMs will reside, and have defined access to specific servers/services and to the internet.
-  4. **WAN Zone**: This is there the "Internet", in the context of the Infrastructure, lives.
+  4. **WAN Zone**: This is where the "Internet", in the context of the Infrastructure, lives.
 This is where:
       - The PC from which the Proxmox management will be done, running the Packer, Terraform, and Ansible.
       - The External Attacks will occur from.

 ## Initial Configuration / PoC

-In this section, **an initial configuration of the infrastructure is described, with only the bare minimum of components**, as well as a **PoC of the infrastructure** working as described in the previous sections, i.e., with IaC practictes.
+In this section, **an initial configuration of the infrastructure is described, with only the bare minimum of components**, as well as a **PoC of the infrastructure** working as described in the previous sections, i.e., with IaC practices.

 ### Proxmox Configuration